tensorush/tensorush.github.io/content/lop.md

 tags = ["future"]
 +++

-Professions that will survive the longest.
+Professions that are bound to last the longest.

 <!-- more -->